Harry has been an online writer for many years. His articles examine music, history, culture, and many other topics.

 The Strange Saga of a Frontier Doctor

 Once in America, W.W.
-Mayo moved around a bit until he received a degree in medicine from the University of Missouri in 1854.
-Shortly thereafter, he married and moved to southwestern Minnesota, which at time was a wild outpost on the Sioux frontier.
-Even though he had a degree in medicine, Dr. Mayo had to work at many jobs to support his family.
-During that time, the doctor also tried his hand at putting out a newspaper, operating a ferry boat, running a farm and working as a deckhand on a steamboat.
+Mayo moved around until he received a degree in medicine from the University of Missouri in 1854.
+Shortly after that, he married and moved to southwestern Minnesota, which at the time was a wild outpost on the Sioux frontier.
+Even though he had a degree in medicine, Dr. Mayo had to work many jobs to support his family.
+During that time, the doctor also tried his hand at putting out a newspaper, operating a ferry boat, running a farm, and working as a deckhand on a steamboat.

-In 1862, Dr. Mayo was hired as an U.S. Army doctor during the Sioux Uprising and again during the last years of the Civil War.
-Even so, Dr. Mayo was never able to devote full time to his medical practice until he was in his seventies.
-Such was life on the frontier,even for a doctor.
+In 1862, Dr. Mayo was hired as a U.S. Army doctor during the Sioux Uprising and again during the last years of the Civil War.
+Even so, Dr. Mayo could never devote full time to his medical practice until he was in his seventies.
+Such was life on the frontier, even for a doctor.

-Eventually, Dr. Mayo and his family settled in the growing city of Rochester, where he also served as alderman, mayor and state senator.
+Eventually, Dr. Mayo and his family settled in the growing city of Rochester, where he served as alderman, the mayor and state senator.

 Dr. Mayo's Strange Death

 Dr. Mayo died in 1911, following complications from a scientific experiment that went haywire.
 The good doctor was experimenting with the conversion of plant and animal wastes into alcohol, and in doing so, had crushed one arm, when the extractor malfunctioned.
 The injury was so bad that part of the arm was amputated, yet complications from the operation lead to Dr. Mayo's death.
 Not the best ending, for the namesake for one of the world's foremost hospitals, but the very least one can say, is that the Minnesota doctor went out of this world still trying to improve his understanding of science and medicine.

 A Tornado Outbreak